hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 ##### Custom Sender Constraints

 * `lambda_arn` (Required) - The ARN of the custom sender Lambda.
 * `lambda_version` (Optional) - The Lambda version represents the signature of the "request" attribute in the "event" information Amazon Cognito passes to your custom sender Lambda function.
-The only supported value is V1_0.
+Default value is "V1_0".

 #### Password Policy